antmd/graph-tool/doc/graph_tool.rst

     .. warning::

-      The purge functions below irreversibly remove the filtered vertices or edges from the graph, and return it to an unfiltered state.
-Note that, contrary to the functions above, these are :math:`O(V)` and :math:`O(E)` operations,
+      The purge functions below irreversibly remove the filtered vertices or edges from the graph.
+Note that, contrary to the functions above, these are :math:`O(V)` and :math:`O(E)` operations, respectively.
-      respectively.

     .. automethod:: purge_vertices
     .. automethod:: purge_edges